 - 1. At the Department of Economics.
 There is no cost for using this proctor.
 This option is only on selected days during the exam period. - 2.
 At the University Testing Center on-campus in Boulder, CO.
 There may be a cost for using the testing center.
 This option is only available M-F during regular business hours. - 3.
 With Proctorio.
 Online proctoring is a service that uses a webcam and microphone to ensure academic integrity.
 To use this service, you must have access to a computer with a webcam and a microphone.
 There will be a cost for using the online proctoring services.
-Please review Proctorio Minimum System Requirements.
+Please review Proctorio Minimum System Requirements to ensure you have the correct hardware and software to use this tool.